Hjalmar Andersen: Career

 He made his international debut at the 1948 Winter Olympic Games of St. Moritz, Switzerland, winning the qualifying race for 1500 m, but he was still not selected for the Norwegian team for this distance.
 He was selected for the 10000 m team, but because of the terrible ice conditions he did not finish the race.

-During the European Championship in Davos he noted a personal best at 2:16.4 at 1,500 m and set a new world record in the 10,000 m with 16:57.4.
+During the European Championship in Davos he recorded a personal best of 2:16.4 at 1,500 m and set a new world record in the 10,000 m with 16:57.4.
 He placed second overall in the championship.

-Andersen was the best skater of the world in the period of 1950 to 1952.
+Andersen was the best skater of the world from 1950 to 1952.
 In each of those three years, he became World Allround Champion, making him one of only five male skaters to have won this title in three consecutive years – the other four being Oscar Mathisen (1912–1914), Ard Schenk (1970–1972), Eric Heiden (1977–1979), and Sven Kramer (2007–2010).
 In those same years, 1950–1952, he was also European Allround Champion and Norwegian Allround Champion, thus winning the "triple" (World, European, and National Allround Championships) for three consecutive years.
-In addition, he also set three world records in those three years.
+He also set three world records in those three years.

 A notable event in his career was the European Championship in 1951 at Bislett Stadium.
 Speed skating was immensely popular in Norway at the time and 25,000 people cheered the skaters during the two-day event.
 King Haakon VII was present at the event.

 During the event, Andersen won the three first distances and was a clear favourite to become allround champion before the 10,000 metres.
 After 11 laps, however, Andersen fell.
 He tried to continue on, but one of his skates had been damaged and he was taken off the rink.
 Andersen’s fall was soon linked to a flash used by photographer Johan Brun from Dagbladet at the moment of the fall.
 It was decided to let Andersen run the 10,000 metres for a second time, while a jury was to consider whether the second run should actually count.
 In the meantime, Brun rushed to Dagbladet to get his film developed.
 He returned with the photo he had taken when the fall happened.
 It showed that Andersen had his eyes shut at the time.
 The jury concluded that the flash had blinded Andersen.